 The first crossover is set at 3,300Hz sending content to a 3/4-inch version of JBL’s recognizable titanium dome affixed to a waveguide.
 There’s a second crossover at 12kHz routing the highest frequency signals to a 3/4-inch polyester-film ring super tweeter with a deeper waveguide.

 The JBL cabinetry has the look of more expensive bookshelf speakers.
 The front surface curves into a dark gray vinyl.
 The sides are available in black ash or cherry wood grain vinyl.
 The speaker is of the bass reflex design with a rear-firing bass port.

-The JBL ES 20 is an excellent all-around bookshelf speaker that we particularly like for music reproduction with the single caveat that it has a tendency to reveal shortcomings in other electronics within the system.
-It’s also well-suited for use in a home theater setup as front speakers or teamed with a great pair of floor standing speakers such as the JBL ES80.
+The JBL ES20 is an all-around bookshelf speaker that we particularly like for music reproduction with the single caveat that it is more power hungry and inefficient than other speakers within our review.
+It’s also well-suited for use in a home theater setup as front speakers or teamed with a great pair of floor standing speakers.